 The new Corrin Nature Reserve is designed to benefit wildlife and endangered species

 After many delays the Nature Reserve, developed by the Rathcormac Game and Wildlife Club, will officially open to the public on Saturday 14th September 2019.
 All welcome to attend the opening ceremony by Rev Father Nelius O Donnell at 15.00.
 A beautiful Kilkenny limestone sculpture was donated by local lady Maggie Blackley who unveiled it on the day.
 The chosen day was glorious with temperatures reaching record highs for September and a huge crowd attended.
-By kind permission from Coillte we will have the use of the Corrin Cross car park and a 250 metre walkway through Coillte’s woods to access the reserve will be done shortly.
-The Fermoy branch of Cork county council will be constructing a pedestrian crossing and associated safety features on the road between the car park and our entrance.
+By kind permission from Coillte we have the use of the Corrin Cross car park and the 250 metre walkway through Coillte’s woods is now completed.
+The Fermoy branch of Cork county council are in the process of constructing a pedestrian crossing and associated safety features on the road between the car park and our entrance.

 The scenic 6-acre reserve will be landscaped to include a natural meadow, wetlands, butterfly garden, wildflower meadows, wild bird cover crops, 1,000m of walkways, tables, seating, pond, pools and observation decks, as well as a natural stream, a protected island, and a partridge rearing enclosure.
 A Leave No Trace Policy is in operation and expected from all visitors.
 Leave No Trace is an outdoor ethics programme designed to promote and inspire responsible outdoor recreation through education, research and partnerships.
 What it means in this instance is to take home your rubbish as we do not provide bins.